DCT

 - Intrinsic Evidence for Interpretation:

-- Evidence for a Narrower Interpretation: The detailed description outlines a specific multi-step process for this adjustment, which includes "detecting the medium that fails to meet said desired level of service" and "transmitting an additional channel assignment message" (’040 Patent, col. 2:23-28).
-A party could argue the term should be construed as being limited to this more specific, disclosed sequence of operations.
+- Evidence for a Narrower Interpretation: The specification describes a specific implementation of this dynamic adjustment, which includes "detecting the medium that fails to meet said desired level of service" and "transmitting a channel assignment message" with additional time slots ('040 Patent, col. 10:40-46).
+This could support an argument that the term requires this specific sequence of detection and reassignment.

 - Intrinsic Evidence for Interpretation: